 wi is relative importance from fuzzy goal (i).
 The main problem with this method of management is correct relative importance for fuzzy goals.

-Now, we formulate and solve this problem by using weights .
+Now, we formulate and solve this problem by using weights w=13 , 23 .
 So the objective function is as follows: